alyptik/cepl/README.md

 #### CEPL understands the following options:

-	-a,--asm:		Name of the file to output assembler code to -h,--help:		Show help/usage information
+	-a,--att:		Name of the file to output AT&T-dialect assembler code to -h,--help:		Show help/usage information
-	-o,--output:		Name of the file to output C source code to -p,--parse:		Disable addition of dynamic library symbols to readline completion -t,--tracking:		Toggle variable tracking
+	-i,--intel:		Name of the file to output Intel-dialect assembler code to -o,--output:		Name of the file to output C source code to -p,--parse:		Disable addition of dynamic library symbols to readline completion -t,--tracking:		Toggle variable tracking